Prohelion/prohelion.github.io/docs/Motor_Controllers/Motor_Sense_Interfaces/WaveSculptor_Motor_Interface_Type_6/20_Termperature_Sensor.md

 ## Type

-The type 6 interface reads a single channel from an <strong>NTC thermistor. </strong> Linearisation is provided in hardware on the motor interface circuit, with further scaling, offset and B curve correction being provided by the WaveSculptor, with inputs from the calibration software and the user.
+The type 6 interface reads a single channel from an __NTC thermistor. __ Linearisation is provided in hardware on the motor interface circuit, with further scaling, offset and B curve correction being provided by the WaveSculptor, with inputs from the calibration software and the user.

 ## Input